Seven Dreams: A Book of North American Landscapes

-Seven Dreams: A Book of North American Landscapes is a series of historical novels by William T. Vollmann about the conflicts between European colonists and indigenous peoples during the settlement of North America.
+Seven Dreams: A Book of North American Landscapes is a series of historical novels by American writer William T. Vollmann about the conflicts between the natives of North America and settlers, governments, and others.
 Each volume focuses on a different episode in North American history, with most also including digressions and chronological departures.
 The narrator is credited throughout as William the Blind.
 The series will comprise seven novels; five books have been published as of 2022.